sib-swiss/unix-first-steps-training/exercise_instructions.md

    can run an executable located in the current directory with `./run_me.sh`.

    The **`..`** symbol is a **shortcut to the parent directory**.
-These shortcuts can be combined, so e.g. `cd ../..` will go up to levels in the directory tree.
+These shortcuts can be combined, so e.g. `cd ../..` will go up two levels in the directory tree.

 4. Listing the content of the `exercise_1/` directory with different `ls`